 “I’m really excited to be playing this one off unique show with two of my favourite bands.
 It’s a magnificent venue and the night will definitely be one of the highlights of my time with The Skids.” – Richard Jobson, vocalist of The Skids.

-Veteran punk band, The Damned broke the mould two years ago and became the first band from the 70’s punk explosion to play the prestigious venue, selling it out completely and playing a three-hour career-spanning set.
+Veteran punk band, The Damned broke the mould two years ago and became the first band from the 70’s punk explosion to play the prestigious venue, selling it out entirely and playing a three-hour career-spanning set.

 Such a success was that the public demanded more similar appearances.
 The Royal Albert Hall was equally keen.
-Three bands were approached, and all leapt at this once-in-a-lifetime opportunity to grace a stage on which none of them ever expected to appear.
+Three bands were approached, and all leapt at this once-in-a-lifetime opportunity to grace a stage on which none ever expected to appear.

 They signed with United Artists a few months later and went on to become one of the most enduring and successful bands in the punk and new wave scenes, with hits like “Ever Fallen in Love (With Someone You Shouldn’t’ve),” “What Do I Get?” and “Promises.”